Unname111/AMLS_21-22-_SN18011532/README.md

 The folder ‘DataRecord’ contains any data generated during the experiments.
 This is merely the raw data.
 The processed data is presented in the report.

-For GitHub: The folder ‘PastVersion’ stores any code generated during the writing.
+The folder ‘PastVersion’ stores any code generated during the writing.
 Some code can be run without a problem, but some are just pieces of classes and modules.
 This is only for the record and evidence of the progress.

 **4. How to run the code